 A simple face-to-face conversation can make you happy and less stressed at the end of the day, according to a study

 We all make time for the people who matter to us.
-Whether it’s your close family or good friends, spending quality time with them can give you a sense of joy and comfort that lasts long after the conversation is over.
+Whether it’s your close family or good friends, spending quality time with them can give you a sense of joy and comfort that lasts long following the conversation is over.
 If you want to cultivate true happiness in life, having meaningful conversations with your friends is essential – they’re meant to be mutually enjoyable!
 But what do “quality conversations” look like?
-Well, let me tell you: whether it’s talking about work or getting into silly things together, here are 7 types of quality conversations you should have with a friend for maximum satisfaction.
+Well, let me tell you: whether it’s talking regarding work or getting into silly things together, here are 7 types of quality conversations you should have with a friend for maximum satisfaction.

 Social connections and well-being are intrinsically linked, with research suggesting that having quality friendships is associated with greater life satisfaction, better mental health and increased longevity.
 This was proven during the COVID-19 pandemic, when confinement and the lack of social contact had an impact on the mental health of many people.
 But what kind of conversation should we have with our friends to increase our sense of happiness?
 The answer in this study.